 Read next: Medium-size SUV Megatest: Introduction

-Even Toyota snuck into this otherwise prestigious group with 12 variants of the 200-series Landcruiser and six of the Landcruiser Prado, along with Volkswagen’s hulking Touareg.
+Toyota snuck in among the prestigious group with 12 variants of the 200-series Landcruiser and six of the Landcruiser Prado, along with Volkswagen’s hulking Touareg.
 All three retain 61 percent of their value after three years.

 As for the everyman, Mazda’s comparatively humble CX-5 Akera diesel AWD achieved a 60 percent score – though all other CX-5 variants appeared a few percentage points further down the list.